Pushing the limits of eccentricity in planet-disc interactions: Numerical setup

 Our simulations neglect disc self-gravity and are thus largely scale-free (the surface density can be rescaled arbitrarily and we freely chose time units such that $G(M_p+M_\star)=1$).
 However, unlike the linear theory presented earlier the mass of the secondary necessarily enters the governing equations and controls the strength of various nonlinearities.
 Apart from a limited number of explorations in section \ref{subsubsec:higher_mass}, we set the planetary mass ratio $q_r=M_p/M_\star=10^{-6}$, and thus $M_p=0.0046 M_{\rm th}$, well within the linear regime.
+Our fiducial simulations are then run for 25 planetary orbits, which is sufficient time for establishing the linear wake response, whilst not being so long as to start saturating the corotation torque.
+A selection of longer runs, lasting 200 planetary orbits, will be performed in section \ref{subsubsec:corotation} in order to probe this nonlinear saturation effect.